mcote01/itwinjs-core/test-apps/2pc/design.md

   public async updateExistingData() {
     ... // update static stuff if need be

-    // COLLABORATE: Base class requests data from reader and calls me back on each item await this.processSourceData((data: string) => {
+    // COLLABORATE: Request data from my external reader program and calls me back on each item that it returns await this.fetchExternalData((data: string) => {
       //  `data` is the raw data for an item that was fetched by toytile.reader.py const obj = JSON.parse(data);
       if (obj.objType === "Group") {